 About Language Programs

-Our goal in elementary and intermediate language courses is to help students develop to the greatest possible extent a competency in comprehending and producing the foreign language, both spoken and written, as well as socio-cultural competency in communicating with members of the target culture.
+Our goal in elementary and intermediate language courses is to help students develop to the greatest possible extent competency in comprehending and producing the target language, both spoken and written, as well as in building socio-cultural competency to engage appropriately with members of the target cultures.